owenyeo/tp/docs/UserGuide.md

 Here are some commands you can try:

-  * add n/Owen p/91792309 b/ 2001-12-26:
+  * `add n/Owen p/91792309 b/ 2001-12-26`:
     adds a friend named Owen, with phone number 91792309 and birthday on 26 December 2001
-  * addschedule 1 type/module en/CS2101 h/Monday 1200 1400:
+  * `addschedule 1 type/module en/CS2101 h/Monday 1200 1400`:
     adds a module CS2101 into the schedule of the first person in your friends list that occurs on Monday 12pm to 2pm
-  * cft Friday 1200 1400:
+  * `cft Friday 1200 1400`:
     Filters your friend list to people who are free on these timings

 Nice!
 Now you know the basic commands and have launched TimetaBRO, lets get into the finer details.